Hobo-Hilly/SecurityPlus/Threats-Attacks-Vulns/Application-Attacks/application-attacks-XSS-XSRF/README.md

 XSS (Cross Site Scripting)
 # What is it?
 ''
-When we look at cross side scripting, essentially what it is, it's a type of an attack that injects some kind of malicious script that we wanna execute into the web browser.
+When we look at cross site scripting, essentially what it is, it's a type of an attack that injects some kind of malicious script that we wanna execute into the web browser.
 ''

 XSS Types (Cross Site Scritping Types)